Tracey Scott Wilson: Television and film career

 In more recently years, Wilson has left the theater to expand her career into television.
 Her episode of NBC's Do No Harm aired on August 18, 2013, and she was later staffed on the FX drama series The Americans, for which she was nominated for a Writers Guild of America Award in 2015.
 Wilson also received an Emmy nomination in 2018 for The Americans.
 Her work on the Americans also earned her a Peabody Award.
 She was recently a co-executive producer on 8 episodes of FX's Fosse/Verdon, for which she was also nominated for an Emmy.
 In 2019, Wilson teamed up with playwright and television writer Bash Doran to write an episode of Channel 4's Traitors.
-However, Wilson chose to stay with her television home, and inked an overall deal with FX in 2018.
+However, Wilson chose to stay with her television home, and signed an overall deal with FX in 2018.

 In 2019, Wilson joined other WGA members in firing her agents as part of the Guild's stand against the ATA after the two sides were unable to come to an agreement on a new "Code of Conduct" that addressed the practice of packaging.

 Wilson has penned the screenplay for Respect, the Aretha Franklin biopic released in August 2021.
 Though the film generally received warm reviews, reviews for her screenplay were mixed.